 How to Compute MOSFET Switching Losses

 There are two types of losses in MOSFET.
 One is conduction loss and the other one is switching loss.
-Conduction loss is explained in detail here.
+Conduction loss is explained in detailed here.
 Switching loss is not as easy as computing the conduction loss.
 There are many parameters to consider.
 You need to understand these parameters to select the correct values.
 However, you don’t need any more to be an expert in power electronics as I will guide you on how to compute MOSFET switching losses.

 MOSFET switching loss is a complicated thing.
 Switching losses are contributors to overall power dissipation in a continuously switching circuit like SMPS, DCDC converters, chargers, and inverters to name a few.
 Switching losses are not happening at static condition like when the MOSFET is conducting.
 It is the losses associated during turn on and turn off the MOSFET.
 Design engineers’ techniques will vary from each other.
 In this article, let me share with you the technique I used on how to compute MOSFET switching losses.